 Illinois: Affordable Care Act (ACA) Impacts on Insurance Coverage by Congressional District

-Click on an Illinois Congressional District to see changes in the uninsured between 2013 and 2015.
+Click on an Illinois Congressional District in the blue map below to see changes in the uninsured between 2013 and 2015.
 These data show the impact of the ACA, which was implemented in 2014, on the uninsured.

 2013-2015 Change in Uninsured